dxps/cognitive/readme.md

-# ServiCentral
+# Akasha

-ServiCentral provides:

--   a service registry
+A generic ecosystem of knowledge and behavior.

+Currently, the focus is on the knowledge: the structure (of entities with their attributes) and links (between entities).<br/>
+Later, the behavior will be introduced through a pluggable mechanism.
+Most probably, a WASM based server side implementation.

+---

+Its initial triggers were three needs for having a:

+-   Service Registry
-    -   exposing API for services self registration
+    -   exposing API for apps and services to self register
-    -   and for service discovery
+    -   and for service discovery, so that clients can know where to reach apps and services
--   a service catalog
+-   Service Catalog
-    -   that includes all the services, gathering their metadata
+    -   that shows the list of all the apps and services that exist in your infrastructure
+    -   including various (and relevant) details about them, based on their self published metadata
+    -   their dependencies
-    -   their dependencies, and their deployments
+    -   their deployments

 <br/>